 This event is open to all patients with multiple myeloma: newly diagnosed, undergoing treatment, or survivors.
 Caregivers and family members are also welcome.

-Located at Rush Oak Park Hospital, this program is an educational and support group for both care-partners and patients.
+The program is an educational and support group for both care-partners and patients.
 More advanced patients are welcome, though the group is not exclusive to patients at other stages.
-This group begins with a continental breakfast, followed by an hour-long education series.
+This group begins with a continental breakfast at 9:30am, followed by an hour-long education series.
 In the last hour, patients and care-partners split into two groups to discuss separately.

 This group meets first Thursday of the month from 6:30 p.m. to 8 p.m.